-Most of the glass pieces I make are kilnformed.
-This means that the glass is carved, cast, fused or shaped in a kiln, at temperatures of 1200 to 1600 degrees Fahrenheit.
+Fused Light Studio glass is kilnformed, or "warm" glass.
+This means that the glass is cast, carved, fused or shaped in a kiln, at temperatures of 1200 to 1650 degrees Fahrenheit.

-The glass must then be annealed, cooling at a slow, even rate so that the glass remains stable.
-The kiln firing on smaller pieces takes one to five days; large castings take a week or more.
+The glass must then be annealed - cooling at a slow, even rate so that the glass remains stable.
+The kiln firing on smaller pieces takes two to five days; large castings take a week, a month, or more.

-To create figures, textures, and shapes, I sculpt in clay, wax, ceramic fiber felt, or sand.
+To create figures, textures, and shapes, you can sculpt in clay, wax, ceramic fiber felt, or sand.

-Cast glass uses a plaster mold, which I make from a clay or wax form.
+Cast glass uses a plaster mold, made from a clay or wax form.

 A piece might start from a single thought, or from a life story.

-I sketch designs expressing that thought or story, then consider how I can use glass to carry out the design.
+The artist may first sketch designs expressing that thought or story, then consider how to use glass to carry out the design.

-I might arrange glass pieces to see what they elicit from me, and rearrange as a concept emerges.
+Or they might arrange glass pieces to see what they elicit, and rearrange as a concept emerges.

-For the base of standing sculptures, I sculpt from clay and/or make a separately cast piece of glass.
+For the base of standing sculptures, some are sculpted from clay, others are a separately cast piece of glass.

-With framed pieces of clear glass, I paint or digitally create a background to bring out the depth and texture of the glass.
+With framed pieces of clear glass, the artist may paint or digitally create a background to bring out the depth and texture of the glass.

 Almost all glass requires finishing work to smooth and polish the edges.
 This can take as long as making the piece itself.